Relintai/pandemonium_engine_docs/getting_started/introduction/learning_new_features.rst

 .. image:: img/manual_class_reference_search.png

-To browse it online, head to the manual's :ref:`Class Reference <toc-class-ref>` section.
+To browse it online, head to the manual's `Class Reference <toc-class-ref>` section.

 A class reference's page tells you: